-The MS Code, (§39-3-15) is quite specific regarding the length of appointment to a public library board.
-In Mississippi, every trustee must be a resident and qualified elector of the municipality, county or region that he/she represents.
+The MS Code §39-3-15 is quite specific regarding the length of appointment to a public library board.
+In Mississippi, every trustee must be a resident and qualified elector of the municipality, county or region that they represent.

 For a single county or municipal public library: